kubernetes/website/content/en/docs/contribute/new-content/contributing-content.md

 {{% capture whatsnext %}}

-- Read [Participate in SIG Docs](http://localhost:1313/docs/contribute/participating/) to learn more about the review process.
+- Read [Reviewing](/docs/contribute/reviewing/reviewing) to learn more about the review process.
--

 {{% /capture %}}